DataOps can help you bring together your data, team, tools and processes to become a truly data-driven organization

 Data teams can use the principles of Agile to work with big data and drive quick business decision-making.

 Let’s say that today, your data team takes two months to respond to business changes.
-This, in turn, leads to a lot of friction between your IT and business teams.
+This, in turn, delays business operations and leads to a lot of friction between your IT and business teams.

 2. DevOps and DataOps